Cradle Mountain: Features

 The mountain rises above the glacially formed Dove Lake (934 m), Lake Wilks and Crater Lake.

 The mountain has four named summits.
 In order of height they are Cradle Mountain (1545 m), Smithies Peak (1527 m), Weindorfers Tower (1459 m) and Little Horn (1355 m).

 The mountain itself is named after its resemblance to a gold-mining cradle.

+The relative heights of nearby peaks were measured in 1916.

 Flora, fauna and fungi

 Flora

 The area is covered in a variety of alpine and sub-alpine vegetation, including the colourful deciduous beech, itself an anomaly given that most Australian native flora is evergreen.
 Alpine coral fern and button grass dominate the alpine wet sedgelands near the mountain summit.
 Stands of Tasmanian snow gum can be found at slightly lower elevations alongside Tasmanian eyebright, scoparia heath, mountain rocket, waratah, Cheshunt pine and pencil pine.
 Within the valleys surrounding the mountain, species such as myrtle beech, pandani, sassafras, King Billy pine and celery top pine form thick temperate rainforest with dense, mossy undergrowth.